perliedman/reproject/README.md

 Reprojects the given GeoJSON from the CRS given in **from** to the CRS given in **to**.

-The from and to arguments can either be a proj4 projection object, or a string containing a CRS name.
+The from and to arguments can either be a proj4 projection object, a string containing a CRS name, or a Proj4 CRS definition string.
 In the case of a CRS name, the proj4 projection instance is looked up using the **crss** argument. **crss** is assumed to be a dictionary of projection names to proj4 objects.